I believe we can design a better future

 We can and must design innovative solutions.
 That is why I employ coaching, learning experiences, transformation labs, and other ways of working that help people like you create new and customized ways of making the most of D&I so that we can achieve better, more rapid results that matter.

-What people are saying about my work
+What experts are saying about my work

-“Rebekah can envision where D&I work should be in the next 50 years and execute what needs to be done today to lay the foundation in systems, structures and more importantly, mindset…She does this with the grace and skill of a diplomat and the authenticity of a close friend—a rare and refreshing combination” - Nadia Younes, Global Group Adviser, Diversity and Inclusion, Rio Tinto, Switzerland
+“Rebekah can envision where D&I work should be in the next 50 years and execute what needs to be done today to lay the foundation in systems, structures and more importantly, mindset…She does this with the grace and skill of a diplomat and the authenticity of a close friend—a rare and refreshing combination” - Nadia Younes, Global Group Adviser, Diversity and Inclusion, EDGE, Switzerland

 “It’s my great pleasure to recommend Ms. Rebekah Steele as a coach to individuals who wish to grow as D&I lead or change agent.
 After completing six times of 30-minute session with her, I find the experience extremely fulfilling, pleasant and precious." - Hisako Kaneko, Chief Diversity Officer, Japan